nodeca/nodeca-doc/src/documents/modules.html.md

 Local helpers, to simplify resources include
 --------------------------------------------

-We support extentions for jade / stylus / i18n, to simplify resource include:
+We support extentions for jade / stylus / i18n, to simplify files references:

 - `@` means root of package:
   - `@/path` - from the root of current package
   - `@package/path` - from the root of foreign package
-- i18n names are always relative to current module, by default
+- i18n names are relative to current module, by default
-- on client code, `require` automatically bundle code. bundle.yml can define location of bundled module
+- on client side, `require` automatically bundle code. `bundle.yml` can define location of bundled module

 Helpers:

-- `require` in node is not extended / monkey-patched
+- `require` in node is NOT extended.
+Use `require('<package>/path/to/file')`, it's enougth
 - `require` in client
-  - understands `.` (relative to current path)
+  - understands relative paths and package names
   - understands `@`
   - bundles code
 - `self.include()` (helper, do not miss with `include` directive) in jade